STG1900/copilot-javascript-calculator-demo/README.md

 ### Step 4: Further Iterations

-Now that you have a working version of the Application.
-Feel free to iterate on it with any prompt that you would like.
+Now that you have a working version of the application, feel free to iterate on it with any prompt that you would like.
 We have added a few below to provide some inspiration as to what is possible with Copilot.

 > "Copilot, can we make it prettier?"

 > "Copilot, can we add additional operations?"

-And my personal favorite, which will be our next lesson:
+And my personal favorite:
 > "Copilot, can you show me how to add unit tests to this application?"

 ### Troubleshooting